Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 go install github.com/jsonnet-bundler/jsonnet-bundler/cmd/jb@latest

-Next, we'll initialize a new Jsonnet project:
+Next, initialize a new Jsonnet project:

 jb init